HMS Dartmouth (1911): Service history

 In May 1915, Dartmouth was reassigned to the 8th Light Cruiser Squadron at Brindisi, supporting Italian forces in the Adriatic Sea.
 Dartmouth's speed had been reduced to 21 kn by the boiler explosion in March, and further boiler problems had reduced her speed to 16 kn by June 1915.
 As a result, on 30 June Dartmouth paid off at Malta for a refit, not recommissioning until 1 October.
 On 28 December 1915, an Austrian force of cruisers and destroyers raided the port of Durazzo in Albania, and Dartmouth, together with the Italian cruiser Quarto and several French destroyers, set off to intercept the returning Austrian force, later being joined by Dartmouth's sister ship Weymouth and the Italian cruiser Nino Bixio.
 In the resulting Battle off Durazzo, Dartmouth scored several hits on the Austrian cruiser SMS Helgoland.

 On 14/15 May 1917, Dartmouth took part in the Battle of the Otranto Straits.
 A force of three Austro-Hungarian cruisers (Helgoland, Novara and Saida carried out an attack on the drifters of the Otranto Barrage, while two destroyers Csepel and Warasdiner carried out a diversionary attack against merchant shipping off Albania.
 The two destroyers attacked an Italian convoy at about 03:30 Central European Time (CET), sinking the Italian destroyer Borea and the freighter Carrocio, with the main cruiser attack on the drifter line starting at about 04:20 CET, with 14 of the lightly armed drifters sunk and four more damaged.
 Dartmouth, with the Italian Admiral Alfredo Acton, the overall commander of the Allied naval response aboard, left Brindisi at 05:36 CET in company with the Italian destroyers Simone Schiaffino and Giovanni Acerbi, and was joined in the pursuit of the Austro-Hungarian cruisers by the Italian scout Aquila and the British cruiser Bristol.
 Dartmouth was hit several times by shellfire from Austro-Hungarian cruisers which she was pursuing, and had to heave to.
 Returning to port she was hit by a torpedo from the German submarine UC-25 and began sinking.
 The order to abandon ship was given but a small team volunteered to remain on board manning the pumps while the Dartmouth was towed to port.

-Dartmouth was drydocked and repaired and went on to survive the war.
+Dartmouth was drydocked and repaired and went on to survive the war, following which she was assigned to the America and West Indies Station, based at the Royal Naval Dockyard, on Ireland Island in the Imperial fortress colony of Bermuda, where she was damaged by a hurricane in 1922, while simultaneously fighting a fire.